rust-tutorials/entity-component-scrapyard/Book/Entities/generator.md

-# A basic generator
+# A basic entity generator

 Lets start with implementing a basic struct that will let us spawn and despawn entities.
-Every ECS has something like this and hopefully we wont have to touch the more complicated stuff like query's or archetypes when we do this...
+Every ECS has something like this and by starting here we can make progress without tackling some of the harder stuff immediately :)

 Every ECS that has performance as a goal will not store data \*in* their Entity struct but will instead have the Entity be a handle to component data.
 This is because when we ask the ECS for all components ``T1`` and ``T2`` if they're stored in the Entity struct they'll never be in cache when we go to access them.
-Whereas if we store a bunch of our ``T1`` components in a Vec when we iterate through it we'll end up having the next components loaded into cache which is far more efficient.
-(This also has many borrowck issues, maybe for another book though :>)
+(This also has many borrowck issues, maybe for another book though :>) Whereas if we store a bunch of our ``T1`` components in a Vec, when we iterate through it we'll end up having the next components loaded into cache which is far more efficient.

 A simple way to implement this "Entity as a handle" thing would be to create a tuple struct that wraps a u32 or u64 or whatever size integer you want e.g.
 ```rust, noplaypen